 Loyola is a sustainable Jesuit University

 Our Jesuit tradition leads us to seek social justice and care for creation through local action that creates a global impact.
 Social enterprises such as the Biodiesel program or ChainLinks create learning opportunities while improving the environment and local communities in sound financial structures.
 Our location in Northeastern Illinois, on the shores of Lake Michigan, allows us to understand through research and coursework, the value of our natural resources and the impacts that unsustainable development have caused.
 Our urban setting in Chicago connects us to our local communities and gives us opportunities for energy efficient buildings, sustainable transportation options and local engagement.

-- The Institute of Environmental Sustainability has led such innovative initiatives as the Biodiesel program, Clean Air/ Clean Water monitoring, and the Healthy Homes Initiative
+- The School of Environmental Sustainability has led such innovative initiatives as the Biodiesel program, Clean Air/ Clean Water monitoring, and the Healthy Homes Initiative

 - Loyola has more green roofs than any other University in the Midwest

 - Loyola’s Lake Shore Campus keeps over 10 million gallons of stormwater out of the combined sewer system, protecting the Chicago River and Lake Michigan

 - Student led initiatives have changed programs and policies from a sustainability fund for student projects to a ban on bottled water to a community farmer’s market

 Take a tour of our campus sustainability highlights in these areas: